codetiger/GameTiger/README.md

 ## To Do
 * Add more games
 * Design Case in CAD software for 3d printing
-* Design PCB for holding all parts together

 ## License
 The entire project is open-sourced software licensed under the MIT license.